Document

 The exemption is also available under Section 54EC when capital gains from the first property sale are reinvested into specific bonds.

 • Suppose you are not very keen to reinvest your profit from the sale of your first property into another one.
-In that case, you can invest them in bonds for up to Rs 50 lakh issued by the National Highway Authority of India (NHAI) or Rural Electrification Corporation (REC).
+In that case, you can invest them in bonds for up to Rs 50 lakhs which are notified by the government.

 • The money invested can be redeemed after 3 years but cannot be sold before the lapse of 5 years from the date of sale.
 With effect from the FY 2018-2019, the period of 3 years has been increased to 5 years.